 January 11, 2016 at 1:05 pm

-first of all I would like to thank you for giving us the opportunity to describe our problems and for helping us using the chat!
+first of all, I would like to thank you for giving us the opportunity to describe our problems and for helping us via chat!
 I am almost 20 years old.
-I work in the office and sit almost all day.
-I have been suffering from very frequent and severe headaches for 2 years.
-This pain starts from the neck, goes up to the forehead and goes down to the eye.
-It usually affects the right and sometimes the left side of the forehead.
-My orthopedist has already adjusted me twice and diagnosed cervical vertebra syndrome and a slight curvature of the spine.
-Afterwards I did physiotherapy and I often do exercises at home too.
-This is usually very good.
-I've already had a magnetic resonance imaging, a neurological examination, but nothing was detected.
-I know that I suffer from neck tension, but sometimes I really despair because the pain is so severe.
-These appear very strongly 2-3 days a week, but I feel the slight pain almost every day.
-In the worst case scenario, I always take a Thomapryin.
+I work in an office and sit almost all day.
+For the past two years, I have been suffering from very frequent and severe headaches.
+These headaches start in my neck, rise up to my forehead, and go down to my eye.
+They usually affect the right side of my forehead, and sometimes the left.
+My orthopedist has adjusted my spine twice and diagnosed cervical spine syndrome and a slight curvature of the spine.
+After that, I did physical therapy, and I often do exercises at home as well.
+This usually helps a lot.
+I have also had an MRI and a neurological examination, but nothing was found.
+I know that I suffer from neck tension, but I am sometimes really desperate because the pain is so intense.
+These attacks occur very intensely 2-3 days a week, but I feel mild pain almost every day.
+In the worst cases, I always take a Thomapryin.
 These usually help.
-When I feel like I need exercise, I do exercises at home.
+When I feel the need to move around, I do exercises at home.
 A warm neck pillow also relaxes my neck.
-Unfortunately I live in Stuttgart and therefore don't have the opportunity to come to you in Kiel, but I will go to a headache clinic in Munich.
-I really hope that a solution can be found soon...
-It's depressing to have such problems at the age of 20...
-I would be very happy to receive an answer from you.
+Unfortunately, I live in Stuttgart and therefore can't come to Kiel, but I will go to a headache clinic in Munich.
+I really hope a solution can be found soon… It's depressing to have such problems at only 20 years old… I would be very grateful for a reply from you.

 • Profile picture of Hartmut Göbel